-(i) The Companies Act, 2013 (the Act) and the rules made there under;
+- (i) The Companies Act, 2013 (the Act) and the rules made there under; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder;

-- (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) The Company has not dealt with the matters relating to Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings under FEMA during the year under review and hence, the question of complying with the provisions of Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder does not arise; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') are applicable; - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015: - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (not applicable to the company during the audit period); - d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; (not applicable to the company during the audit period); - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (not applicable to the company during the audit period); - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents)

-Regulations, 1993 regarding the Companies Act and dealing with client;
+- (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) The Company has not dealt with the matters relating to Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings under FEMA during the year under review and hence, the question of complying with the provisions of Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder does not arise; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') are applicable; - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (not applicable during the period under review); - d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; (not applicable during the period under review); - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (not applicable during the period under review); - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (not applicable during the period under review); and

-- g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (not applicable to the company during the audit period); and - h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; - (vi) We have reviewed the systems and mechanisms established by the Company for ensuring compliances under the other applicable Acts, Rules, Regulations and Guidelines prescribed under various laws which are applicable to the Company and categorized under the following major heads/groups: - 1.
+- h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; - (vi) We have reviewed the systems and mechanisms established by the Company for ensuring compliances under the other applicable Acts, Rules, Regulations and Guidelines prescribed under various laws which are applicable to the Company and categorized under the following major heads/groups: - 1.
 Factories Act, 1948; - Labour laws and other incidental laws related to labour and employees appointed by the Company including those on contractual basis as relating to wages, gratuity, prevention of sexual harassment, dispute resolution, welfare, provident fund, insurance, compensation etc.; - 3.
 Industries (Development & Regulation) Act, 1951; - 4.
 Acts relating to consumer protection including the Competition Act, 2002; - 5.
 Acts and Rules prescribed under prevention and control of pollution; - 6.
-Acts and Rules relating to Environmental protection and energy conservation; - Acts and Rules relating to hazardous substances and chemicals; - 8.
+Acts and Rules relating to Environmental protection and energy conservation; - 7.
+Acts and Rules relating to hazardous substances and chemicals; - 8.
 Acts and Rules relating to electricity, fire, petroleum, drugs, motor vehicles, explosives, boilers etc.; - 9.
-Acts relating to protection of IPR;

-- 10. Land revenue laws: and - 11.
-Other local laws as applicable to various plants and offices.
+Acts relating to protection of IPR; - 10.
+Land revenue laws; and - 11.
+Other local laws as applicable to various plants and offices;

 We believe that the audit evidence which we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
 In our opinion and to the best of our information and according to explanations given to us, we believe that the systems and mechanisms established by the Company are adequate to ensure compliance of laws as mentioned above.

-With respect to the applicable financial laws such as direct and indirect tax laws, based on the information & explanations provided by the management and officers of the Company and certificates placed before the Board of Directors, we report that adequate systems are in place to monitor and ensure compliance.
+With respect to the applicable financial laws such as Direct and Indirect tax laws, based on the information & explanations provided by the Management and Officers of the Company and certificates placed before the Board of Directors, we report that adequate systems are in place to monitor and ensure compliance.